Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture

-\section{PRELIMINARIES}
+\item We present the first battery digital twin system implemented within the NVIDIA ecosystem, leveraging Omniverse, SimReady assets, and PhysicsNeMo for end-to-end geometric modeling, multi-physics simulation, and physics-informed learning.
+Our implementation delivers high simulation fidelity, achieving low voltage and temperature prediction error, and produces robust SOH estimates with quantified uncertainty. \end{itemize}

+\section{Preliminaries}

-In this section, we first review BMS architectures and the limitations of conventional rule-based designs.
+In this section, we first review the common BMS architectures.
 We then introduce multi-physics modeling approaches for electrochemical, thermal, and degradation processes.
 Finally, we summarize key simulation platforms and validation methods that bridge virtual models with real-world operation.